joejag/wikiindex/README.md

 # wikiindex

-A simple Clojure webservice for indexing Wikimedia XML abstracts.
+A simple Clojure webservice for searching Wikimedia XML abstracts.

 ## The problem